Skip to content

 Currency in Ho Chi Minh City

-Ho Chi Minh Travel Guide Trivia: Want to experience becoming a millionaire with only USD 50 in your pocket?
-Come and visit Vietnam!
+Ho Chi Minh Travel Guide Trivia: Do you want to experience becoming a millionaire with only USD 50 in your pocket?
+Come on and visit Vietnam!

 Modes of Payment in Ho Chi Minh City